itsmyworkmail/New_website/README.md

 > **Note:** If these variables are invalid or missing, authentication features will fail.

+### Troubleshooting Google Sign-in

+If Google Sign-in fails with a 404 or error, check the following:

+1.  **Supabase Redirect URLs**:
+    - Go to your Supabase Dashboard -> Authentication -> URL Configuration.
+    - Add your Vercel Deployment URL to **Redirect URLs**.
+    - Example: `https://your-project-name.vercel.app/**` (Wildcard is recommended for test deployments) or exactly `https://your-project-name.vercel.app/auth/callback`.

+2.  **Vercel Environment Variables**:
+    - Ensure `NEXT_PUBLIC_SITE_URL` is set to your Vercel URL (e.g., `https://your-project-name.vercel.app`) in Vercel Project Settings.
+    - **Re-deploy** your project after changing environment variables for them to take effect.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.